Occupations in Demand: Licensed Practical Nurses

 High demand for LPNs is also reflected in DEED’s statewide Job Vacancy data where there were 1,540 openings for nurses in the 4th Quarter of 2019.
 Median wage offers for these job vacancies sat at $20.09 per hour.

-f you are interested in more information about opportunities as a Licensed Practical Nurse, check out Jobs in Demand here on the CareerForceMN.com website for wage ranges, educational and training requirements, current open positions in Minnesota and more.
+If you are interested in more information about opportunities as a Licensed Practical Nurse, check out the Licensed Practical Nurse occupation page here on CareerForceMN.com.
+You are also invited to check out other Jobs in Demand here on the CareerForceMN.com website for info about wage ranges, educational and training requirements, current open positions in Minnesota and more.

 Need help developing your job search strategy, updating your resume or preparing for interviews?
 Contact staff at a CareerForce location near you!